 Getting to Kythira

 Kythira lies at the southernmost tip of the Peloponnese, past the island of Elafonisos and Cape Maleas, and north-west of the island of Crete.
 The island is easily accessible by daily aeroplane and ferry services.

 It is important to know that neither the airport or port offer public transport services, so it is advisable to have pre-booked a rental car, minibus or taxi that will take you to your destination.

-Full information on how to reach Kythira is detailed below, and can be found in our travel schedule ».
+Full information on how to reach Kythira is detailed below.

 The airport is located in the centre of Kythira, near the village of Frilingianika and on the way to the port of Diakofti.